Game-Based Learning: unlike gamification, game-based learning relates to the use of games to enhance the learning experience.

 Digital games are a part of life for many young people.

-- Game-based learning empowers students to build essential skills such as problem solving, decision making, communication, collaboration, negotiation, team work, creativity, leadership, and critical thinking.
-Eighty-seven per cent of the teachers involved in the research found that as a result of games-based learning, students took a greater responsibility for their own work as it fostered an environment for inquiry based learning and problem-solving strategies.
+- Game-based learning empowers students to build essential skills such as problem-solving, decision making, communication, collaboration, negotiation, team work, creativity, leadership, and critical thinking.
+Eighty-seven percent of the teachers involved in the research found that as a result of game-based learning, students took greater responsibility for their own work as it fostered an environment for inquiry-based learning and problem-solving strategies.

-- Games-based activities provided authentic learning opportunities that linked to real life experiences.
+- Game-based learning activities provided authentic learning opportunities that linked to real life experiences.
 This provided both students and teachers with unique teaching and learning opportunities.
 This led to a significant increase in motivation, confidence and commitment from students to their learning.

 Game-based learning is another option available to the learner depending on the context and focus.